On Margins and Derandomisation in PAC-Bayes: EMPIRICAL EVALUATION OF

 Following previous empirical evaluations of such complexity terms, we train to a fixed value of cross-entropy; see \citet{DBLP:conf/iclr/JiangNMKB20} for further discussion.
 The margin \(\gamma\) is set as that giving a fixed \(L_{\gamma}(F) = 0.2\), or \(E_{f \sim Q}L_{\gamma}(f) = 0.2\) for the partially aggregated version.

 For the partially-aggregated version, we include a feature map of three additional dense ReLU layers with Gaussian weight matrices with independent components, means \(\{W_i\}_{i=1}^3\) and variances of \(\sigma\).
-Again using the initialisation as a prior, this adds a term of \(\sqrt{\sum_{i=1}^3 \|W_i - W_i^0\|_F^2 / 4m\sigma^2}\) to the right hand side of the bound.
+Again using the initialisation as a prior, this adds a term of

+to the right hand side of the bound.
 To enable comparison, we set \(\sigma\) to make this term constant and equal to a half when calculating \(E_{f \sim Q} L_{\gamma}(f)\).
 This is done during the evaluation phase, and training is performed on the non-stochastic version (weights as means) as in \citet{dziugaite2017computing}.

 These experiments aim to evaluate the predictive ability of this complexity measure under changes of procedures.
 To this end we provide plots of the generalisation, \(G(\omega)\), and complexity measure, \(C(\omega)\), for trained parameters \(\omega\) versus some change in hyperparameter value.